 The Action Plan sets out a potential pathway to achieving net zero in terms of the District Council’s direct emissions, outlining in broad terms the level of investment - around £2.7-million - that would be required to meet net zero and the period over which that investment would need to be made.

-Last night's meeting also agreed that the council’s carbon footprint be measured and reported on an annual basis and that the programme of works required to achieve net zero by 2030 is approved and built into the Capital Programme to be considered by Council next month.
+The Council also agreed that the council’s carbon footprint be measured and reported on an annual basis and that the programme of works required to achieve net zero by 2030 is approved and built into the Capital Programme to be considered in November.

 Councillors also noted the need to obtain funding to undertake the programme of works required to achieve net zero by 2030 and agreed to the recruitment of a Climate Change Officer on a 5-year fixed term contract.